CouchCMS/Documentation/src/contents/tags-reference/menu.md

 ### depth

-This parameter can be set to specify the maximum level in hierarchy (i.e. depth) that will be displayed in the menu.<br/>
+This parameter can be set to specify the maximum level in hierarchy (i.e. depth) that will be displayed in the menu.
 This can be used, for example, to list only the top-level pages in the tree by setting the depth to 1\.
 A depth of 0 means unlimited depth.

 ```